restqa/documentation/docs/api/plugin-api.md

 * **Type** `string`
 * **Required** `yes`

-Define the name of the plugin that need to be loaded
+Define the name of the plugin that need to be loaded.

 ### config

 * **Type** `object`
 * **Required** `yes`

-Specific configuration for a plugin
+Specific configuration for a plugin.